-We can certainly relate to that sense of powerlessness in this world of war, disease, and many forces beyond our control, whether on a world stage or in our personal lives.
-How do we deal with all that goes on in the world since we are certainly not happy in this powerless state?
-What we do is seek out ways to be more in control, defend against what we see as attacks, and find allies who will support us.
+We can certainly relate to a sense of powerlessness in this world of war, disease, and many forces beyond our control, whether on a world stage or in our personal lives.
+How do we deal with all that goes on in the world and in our lives since we are certainly not happy in this powerless state?
+What the character in the dream does is to seek out ways to be more in control, defend against what it sees as attacks, and find allies who will support it.
 We work to build up confidence that will give us a sense of stability and power to win our war with the world.
 We try to achieve a measure of self-esteem.
 We try to gather as much power as we can to handle what the world appears to be throwing our way.

-We inflate the self we think we are in order to hide our insecurity and fear and cover up the little self; but the real culprit is our belief in sin and guilt.
-Jesus tells us that all moods that are less than joyous come from guilt.
-We tend to attribute our moods to all kinds of other things going on in our lives.
-Jesus keeps reminding us that only the guilt in our minds is the cause of our angst, and only our grievances are the source of our problems.
-Therefore, the only way through this dilemma is to go within and bring our dark thoughts to the light.
+We inflate the self we think we are to hide our insecurity and fear and cover up the little self; but the real culprit is the belief we hold in sin and guilt.
+Jesus says that all moods that are less than joyous come from guilt.
+We tend to attribute our moods to all kinds of things we perceive going on in our lives.
+But Jesus keeps reminding us that only the guilt in the mind is the cause of our angst, and only our grievances are the source of our problems.
+Thus, it is not about what is going on in our lives but what we hold in the mind.
+Therefore, the only way through this dilemma is to go within and bring our dark thoughts and beliefs about ourselves to the light.
 This requires watching the mind and being willing to investigate what is really behind our distress.